 Luckily I persevered and managed to learn just enough to make it to the next meeting and maintain a very thin veneer of understanding and confidence.

 That was ten years ago.
-Since then I’ve been a partner in a GIS consultancy company and more recently founded Mango, a web tool that makes it easy for non-coders to create and share GIS web applications.
+Since then I’ve been a partner in a GIS consultancy company and more recently founded Mango, a web GIS tool that makes it easy for non-coders to create and share GIS web applications.

 I’m effectively a GIS immigrant, I didn’t learn it in college — I stumbled across it completely by mistake.
 I think this gives me a unique perspective, and I’m confident that you too can quickly learn enough GIS to provide tangible value to your work.